symeRobinson/ND_Police/README.md

 * Cuffs can be used when hands are not up, zipties require player to have hands up.
 * Front & back cuff/ziptie animations for normal cuffing.
 * Aggressive cuffing will prompt the target player with a minigame; if they complete it, they cancel the cuffing animation and can run away.
-* Uncuffing requires `handcuffkey` items, and cutting zipties requires `tools` items, which is also used for hot-wiring in NDCore.
+* Uncuffing and cutting zipties can be done directly through the third eye without any items.

 **Escort/drag:**
 * Players can only be dragged when cuffed/ziptied.